MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-multi-geo.md

 1. Work with your account team to add the _Multi-Geo Capabilities in Office 365_ service plan.
 They will guide you to add the number of licenses needed.

-2. Add your satellite locations.
+2. Choose your satellite locations.

 3. Configure your user accounts for the appropriate location.